zksdkjs/zk-landing/docs/Contact.md

 For technical discussions and feature requests, please use GitHub Issues - this helps build a public knowledge base for everyone in the community.

 Want to contribute?
-Check out our repositories on [GitHub](https://github.com/zksdk-labs) to get started!
+Check out our repositories on [GitHub](https://github.com/zksdk-labs) to get started.